tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-238-product-of-array-except-self.md

 const product = nums => nums.reduce((prev, curr) => prev * curr, 1);
 ```

-This is correct, but it is much too slow—it has $O(n{^2})$ time complexity.
+This is correct, but it is much too slow—it has $$O(n{^2})$$ time complexity.
 Leetcode will time out if you try this.

 ### Better Solution

 Computing the products to the left and right by multiplying all of those numbers each time is inefficient.
 Instead, we can store the result of each previous computation and multiply it by the most recent relevant number only as we move through the `nums` array.
 We'll store these values as the `prefix` array and the `suffix` array.
-Since we no longer check each value to the left and right, this brings us down to $O(n)$ time complexity.
+Since we no longer check each value to the left and right, this brings us down to $$O(n)$$ time complexity.

 ```javascript
 const productExceptSelf = nums => {